ibeauregard/malloc/README.md

 # my_malloc

+You can read my [Substack post that I wrote about this project](https://ianbeauregard.substack.com/p/implementing-malloc-and-co).

 ## Disclaimer
 This project was done solely for educational purposes.
 It is by no means intended for use in a production environment.